Akkermansia

 - Are there foods that kill Akkermansia?

 - Diets very high in saturated fat and very low in fibre suppress Akkermansia consistently in studies.
-Frequent broad-spectrum antibiotics also wipe it out.
-Alcohol heavy use is associated with lower levels too.
+Repeated antibiotic courses can disrupt the wider gut microbiome, though A. muciniphila itself is resistant to several common antibiotics.

 Sources